 - Share suggestions for how OHA can support youth, young adults and their families to help them get the right service at the right time for the duration needed.

-OHA’s Director of Child and Family Behavioral Health, Chelsea Holcomb, and OHA’s Family Partnership Specialist, Frances Purdy, will host these weekly discussion hours.
+OHA’s Director of Child and Family Behavioral Health, Chelsea Holcomb, and OHA’s System of Care policy coordinator, Hilary Harrison, will host these weekly discussion hours.
 Representatives from the OHA Ombuds Program and the Parent/Family Help Line will also be available to follow up with any specific immediate concerns.

 - Date and time: Thursdays, from noon to 1 p.m.